JusteRaimbault/PatentsMining/Models/README.md

 ## Setup

  - having a running local `mongod` instance
- - config files : not flexible yet, uses port 29019 and user root (pwd root) - can be changed in code
+ - mongo host, port, user and password to be configured in `conf/parameters.csv`
- - raw data import : use `mongorestore -d redbook -c raw --gzip $FILE`
+ - raw data import from gz file : use `mongorestore -d redbook -c raw --gzip $FILE`

 ## Running

 The utility `fullpipe.sh` can launch most of the processing pipe.

 ## Options :
-  (to be changed in shell script)
+  (to be changed in `conf/parameters.csv`)
   - `$WINDOW` : window size in years
   - `$START` : beginning of first window
   - `$END` : beginning of last window